hzeller/rpi-rgb-led-matrix/README.md

 the referesh rate.

-If you have a loaded system and one of the newer Pis with 4 cores, you can reserve one core just for the refresh of the display:
+If you have a loaded system and one of the newer Pis with 4 cores, you can reserve one core just for the refresh of the display.
+Add:

 ```
 isolcpus=3
 ```

-.. at the end of the line of `/boot/cmdline.txt` (pre-bookworm) or `boot/firmware/cmdline.txt` (post-bookworm) (needs to be in the same as the other arguments, no newline).
+to the end of the line in `/boot/cmdline.txt` (pre-bookworm) or `boot/firmware/cmdline.txt` (post-bookworm).
+It needs to be in the same line line as the existing arguments -- no newline.
 This will use the last core only to refresh the display then, but it also means, that no other process can utilize it then.
 Still, I'd typically recommend it.